ntu-aiot/ObfNet-showcase/README.md

 For the inversed audios from obfuscated MFCC representations, files are named in the following format: inverse_obfnet_{conv/fc}+infmodel_{conv/fc}_ test _ {index} _ label _ {digit label}.wav.
 >For example, inverse_obfnet_conv+infmodel_conv_test_0_label_8.wav means that:
->a) the involved ObfNet has the structure of 'ObfNet_conv';
+>a) The involved ObfNet has the structure of 'ObfNet_conv';
->b) in the training phase the ObfNet is concatenated with the inference model with the structure of 'infmodel_conv';
+>b) In the training phase, the ObfNet is concatenated with the inference model with the structure of 'infmodel_conv';
 >c) The index of the MFCC representation in the test set is 0;
 >d) The true label of the MFCC representation is 8;